 Downsides include vinyl’s lack of defense against both sharp objects and sunlight.
 Dropped with enough force, scissors or knives can dent or even puncture vinyl tile, and vinyl exposed to a lot of sunlight is prone to discoloration and fading over time.

-Regardless of whether the choice is natural stone, porcelain or ceramic—or one of the more contemporary options of concrete or vinyl—it’s important to select a certified tile installer to ensure the highest level of workmanship.
+Regardless of whether the choice is natural stone, porcelain or ceramic tile for your home in Indiana —or one of the more contemporary options of concrete or vinyl—it’s important to select certified tile installers in New Albany, Indiana to ensure the highest level of workmanship.
 Flooring Masters & Professional Remodelers of New Albany, Indiana has been serving the Louisville and Southern Indiana area for nearly 30 years.
 Our experts

 Schedule a Free Estimate